Preparing Your Images

 Choose the audience you want to share your image with

 When posting your image to Instagram, it is important to consider who you want to share it with.
-Before uploading your image, go to the “Edit Settings” page and choose the audience that you want to share with.
+Before uploading your image, go to the “Edit Settings” page and choose the audience you want to share with.

 You can choose between the Public, Friends, or Only me.
-Choosing Public will make sure the maximum number of people sees your photo, while Friends allows colleagues, family, and friends to view the photo.
-Finally, selecting Only me ensures only you can view your post.
+Choosing Public will ensure the maximum number of people see your photo, while Friends allow colleagues, family, and friends to view the photo.
+Finally, selecting “Only Me” ensures only you can view your post.

 If you’re tagged in a post by someone else and want an even more restrictive audience setting than what was originally set for that image, visit that item edit settings and use the audience selector pull-down menu located at the bottom of the screen (accessible from both mobile devices and computers).